PPC-Trucking/V1/README.md

 ---

+# TEST THIS GAMEMODE!
+Feel free to join our test server at 92.42.45.80:7790 to see this gamemode in action.
+Please note, that we WILL reset the server from time to time.

+---

 # PPC Trucking V1

 This is a modified version of the popular "Trucking Gamemode" by [PowerPC603](http://forum.sa-mp.com/member.php?u=109984) for Grand Theft Auto [San Andreas Multiplayer](http://www.sa-mp.com) (SA:MP).
 You can find the original post on SA:MP forums here: http://forum.sa-mp.com/showthread.php?t=196493.